 Cafe Trio (Country Club Plaza) Great food and cocktails on the eastern edge of the Plaza.

 Trezo Mare (North of Downtown/Briarcliff) Italian-ish restaurant right next door to Nell Hills so a great destination for lunch and shopping.
-They have a large patio if the weather is good.
+They have a large patio and we always eat outside if the weather is cooperating.

 Bella Napoli (Brookside) Quaint Italian restaurant, deli, and market in the charming Brookside shopping district.

-Axois Bistro (Crestwood) We’ve been to this little French bistro a couple of times and it was delicious, but I put it on the list because it’s my daughter Lindsey and her husband Morgan’s favorite spot for anniversaries and birthdays and just about anything special.
+Axois Bistro (Crestwood) We’ve been to this little French bistro a couple of times and it was delicious, but I put it on the list because it’s my daughter Lindsey and her husband Morgan’s favorite spot for anniversaries and birthdays and other special occasions.

 Where to get BBQ in Kansas City

 It’s what we’re known for so it’s getting its own category.
 There are so many great BBQ places in KC that it’s almost ridiculous to single any out, but I’m going to anyway.
 Here are a few of our faves.

 Joe’s KC Several locations, but the original is in an old gas station on 47th St. in Kansas City, KS.
 The Z-Man sandwich is many people’s favorite (including mine).

 Jack Stack Several locations on both sides of the state line.
 My go-to here is the Martin City Mayor sandwich (burnt ends topped with coleslaw on a hoagie).
 They make the best sides too.